mrene/minidsp-rs/README.md

 Bypass all peqs:
 `minidsp output 0 peq all bypass on`

-Importing filters should use the `all` target if the ununsed filter should also be cleared.
+Importing filters should use the `all` target if the unused filter should also be cleared.
-`minidsp output 0 preq all import ./file.txt`
+`minidsp output 0 peq all import ./file.txt`

 ### Crossover